Carmen Brewton Denison, Executive Director

 |

-Beginning her career as a visual artist, Carmen's early work drew heavily upon histories of social intervention, global anti-colonial and anti-racist movements, and Black Feminist critique.
+Beginning her career as a visual artist, Carmen's early work drew heavily upon histories of social intervention, global anti-colonial and anti-racist movements, and Black Queer Feminist critique.
 Carmen's practice led to the co-founding of the Creative Activism Lab in 2013 with an Innovation Award from the Pacific Northwest College of Art.
 From there, she went on to work with the Portland Community College Community-Based Learning department to support community engagement methodologies that center on critical race theory and community wisdom.
-During this time, Carmen also designed and implemented post-secondary access programming that centered on the lived experience of BIPoC youth and students.
+During this time, Carmen also led and coordinated post-secondary access programming that centered on the lived experience of BIPoC youth and students.

 As a faculty at Portland State University, Carmen has taught Black Liberation/Black Civil Rights and the counternarrative portion of Racial Equity in Oregon.
 This class examines the consequences of racist legislation on BIPoC communities across the state.
 From time to time, Carmen moderates conversations about power, positionality, and narrative and writes social and aesthetic criticism.
 Finally, she is deeply invested in an ongoing research practice focused on the intellectual traditions and narratives of Black and Indigenous communities as pathways to liberation.